-Redirecting Standard Output And Standard Error To One File
+Redirecting Standard Output and Standard Error to One File

-There are cases in which we may wish to capture all of the output of a command to a single file.
+There are cases in which we may want to capture all of the output of a command to a single file.
 To do this, we must redirect both standard output and standard error at the same time.
 There are two ways to do this.
-First, the traditional way, which works with old versions of the shell:
+Shown here is the traditional way, which works with old versions of the shell:

+'''

-[me@linuxbox ~]\$ ls -l /bin/usr > ls-output.txt 2>&1
+[me@linuxbox ~]$ ls -l /bin/usr > ls-output.txt 2>&1

+'''

 Using this method, we perform two redirections.
-First we redirect standard output to the file ls-output.txt and then we redirect file descriptor 2 (standard error) to file descriptor one (standard output) using the notation 2>&1.
+First we redirect standard output to the file ls-output.txt and then we redirect file descriptor 2 (standard error) to file descriptor 1 (standard output) using the notation 2>&1.

 Notice that the order of the redirections is significant.
 The redirection of standard error must always occur after redirecting standard output or it doesn't work.
-In the example above, redirects standard error to the file ls-output.txt, but if the order is changed to standard error is directed to the screen.
+The following example redirects standard error to the file 1s-output.txt:

+'''

 >ls-output.txt 2>&1

+'''